 Questionable longevity of both the sharpener and the sharpened blades.

 The sharper the knife, the easier it cuts and the safer it is to use.
 Instead of effortlessly slicing and dicing, a dull knife requires more force, which could lead to a carving mishap.
-Having a high-quality knife sharpener on hand is the best way to be certain your knives are all in optimum working condition.
+Having a high-quality knife sharpener on hand is the best way to be certain your knives are all in optimal working condition.

 Most homes have a variety of knives so a knife sharpener that is versatile is best – serrated knives require a different type of sharpening, for instance.
 Novices should choose a device with guards and guides designed to protect fingers.
-An electric sharpener is easiest to operate, but you should always look for a sharpener that uses the toughest materials such as tungsten or diamond.
+An electric sharpener is the easiest to operate, but you should always look for a sharpener that uses the toughest materials such as tungsten or diamond.

 There are various types of knife sharpeners available on the market.
 Handheld knife sharpeners are the simplest to store and are often quite versatile.
 Electric knife sharpeners make the task of sharpening quick and efficient.
 Honing tools are another important part of the blade-care process, and some sharpening units are made especially for specific blade types.